 1 fellow

-One fellow will process the photographs of Ingeborg Gerdes (1938-2020).
+In summer 2022, CART fellow Yulia Gilich processed the photographs of Ingeborg Gerdes (1938-2020).
 Ingeborg was a photographer and educator born in Germany, who later moved to California where she taught photography at UC Santa Cruz from 1981 to 2006, as well as the San Francisco Art Institute, Stanford University, and Cabrillo College.
 Gerdes created photographs on her many travels, including across Mexico and several countries in Europe and Asia, and she developed a keen fascination for the American West in particular.
 She captured moments of everyday life from the Mission District of San Francisco to Berlin, Germany, and participated in photographic survey projects supported by the National Endowment for the Arts in Baja California and Eastern Washington.

-The CART fellow will re-house, preserve, and describe 71 boxes of the photographs and papers of Ingeborg Gerdes, following the artist’s original organization of her own work.
+The CART fellow re-housed, preserved, and described the photographs and papers of Ingeborg Gerdes, following the artist’s original organization of her own work.
 Photographic formats in the collection vary, and include exhibition prints, work prints, color and black & white negatives, slides, contact sheets, and some digital files.
 Papers in the collection include announcements and press about Gerdes's art shows, artist’s statements, correspondence, publications, teaching files and student work, information on galleries and exhibitions, other ephemera, and printing records showing her photographic processes.

-After processing the materials in the Gerdes collection, the CART fellow will collaboratively curate an exhibit with the CART Archivist and the Outreach & Exhibits Librarian during Spring 2023.
+After processing the materials in the Gerdes collection, the CART fellow will curate an exhibit during Spring 2023.

 Visit Ingeborg Gerdes's personal website for more information about her and examples of her artwork: